XTB Review

 What is XTB?

-A publicly listed Polish broker founded in 2002 that has evolved from pure CFD trading into a genuine long-term investing platform.
+A publicly listed Polish broker founded in 2002 that has evolved from pure CFD trading into a genuine long-term investing platform — while keeping both product lines in the same interface.

-XTB (originally X-Trade Brokers) serves over 1.7 million clients across more than 22 European countries.
-Its parent company, XTB SA, is listed on the Warsaw Stock Exchange — an unusual layer of financial transparency not found at most private neobrokers.
+XTB (originally X-Trade Brokers) was founded in 2002 in Poland and serves over 1.7 million clients across more than 22 European countries.
+Its parent company, XTB SA, has been listed on the Warsaw Stock Exchange since 2016 — an unusual layer of financial transparency not found at most private neobrokers.

 XTB is regulated by the FCA (UK), KNF (Poland), and CySEC (Cyprus).
-EU clients are primarily onboarded under the Polish entity, which provides investor protection up to €20,000 under the ICF.
+EU retail clients are onboarded under XTB Limited, regulated by CySEC — the Cypriot entity — which provides investor protection up to €20,000 under the Investor Compensation Fund (ICF).
 UK clients benefit from FSCS protection up to £85,000.
+Account opening is fully digital and typically takes 15–30 minutes.

 The core business originated in CFD trading.
-Over recent years XTB has built out a genuine long-term investing proposition alongside it: real stock and ETF ownership (not derivatives), Investment Plans for automated portfolio building, and cash interest on uninvested balances.
-Both product lines live in the same xStation 5 platform — which is the key tension point for passive investors.
+Over recent years XTB has built out a genuine long-term investing proposition: real stock and ETF ownership (not derivatives), Investment Plans for automated portfolio building, and cash interest on uninvested balances. xStation 5, XTB’s proprietary trading platform, won Best in Class for Overall, Ease of Use, and Beginners at the ForexBrokers.com 2026 Annual Awards — though its depth can feel overwhelming for investors who only want to buy two ETFs a month.

 0%